ksiondag/app-plugin/readme.md

 ## Rules

-The webapp plugin needs to be a valid path to a git repository.
-Local repos will work.
+The webapp plugin needs to be a valid path to a git repository or a local directory.
+Local repos will work, but will be cloned into static_apps area if they are not also npm packages (those will be installed to cover depency issues).

 ### Static Webapps